ETC2430 Actuarial Statistics (Sem 1 2021)

 referred to by the lecturer/tutors.
 The lecture notes provided were

-sufficient enough to explain all the concepts.
+sufficient to explain all the concepts.

 Comments

-Overall this unit was a great introduction to actuarial studies, and
+Overall, this unit was a great introduction to actuarial studies and

-provides an important foundation for future actuarial units.
+provided an important foundation for future actuarial units.
 The

 content was interesting and well presented.
 The assessments

-were in general quite lenient in marking.
+were, in general, quite lenient in marking.
 The tutorial questions

 for the exam.